 The third-wave feminism is when women began believing that children were not a primary concern for women, and that it was time to modernize.
 However, with all due respect, it is ironic that women during this time would be crying out for “feminine pride” (wooh), yet the distinct characteristic that makes them feminine was not embraced.

-The simple fact is this: men cannot bare children, only women can.
+The simple fact is this: men cannot bear children, only women can.
 Women have a unique ability, ordained to them by God, to be mothers.
 This is a high calling and responsibility.
 The female personality, even without children, tends to be nurturing, motherly, and submissive.
 This was not accounted for, but rejected by NOW.
 This is truly the irony of feminism.
 By rejecting motherhood, they reject femininity.

 Another thing to point out is that there was one statement that caught Christians off guard: